Social Learning in Non-Stationary Environments: Stationary Environment

 \section{Stationary Environment}

-This section considers the case of fixed quality across time.
-For a binary quality $\mathcal{Q}=\lbrace L, H \rbrace$, \citet{ifrach2019} showed that the posterior almost surely converges to the true quality, while \citet{acemoglu2017} showed an asymptotic exponential convergence rate.
-Besides extending these results to a larger quality space and a general model, this section aims at showing anytime convergence rates of the posterior.
-The study of convergence rates in social learning is just a recent concern \citep{acemoglu2017, rosenberg2019} despite being central to online learning \citep{bottou1999} and Bayesian estimation \citep{ghosal2000}.
+As mentioned before, our aim is to consider a model where the quality of the product may occasionally change over time.
+As a benchmark, we start considering the case where the quality is constant: $Q_t = Q_1$ for all $t \in \mathbb{N}$.
+We will leverage this case, when dealing with the dynamic model of variable quality.
+In the unidimensional case $\mathcal{Q}=\lbrace 0, 1 \rbrace$, \citet{ifrach2019} showed that the posterior almost surely converges to the true quality, and \citet{acemoglu2017} showed an asymptotic exponential convergence rate.
+Besides extending these results to the multidimensional model, this section shows anytime convergence rates of the posterior.
+Convergence rates in social learning has been studied only recently \citep{acemoglu2017,rosenberg2019}, despite being central to online learning \citep{bottou1999} and Bayesian estimation \citep{ghosal2000}.
 Moreover, convergence rates are of crucial interest when facing a dynamical quality.
-The main goal of this section is thus to lay the foundation for the analysis of Section~\ref{sec:dynamic}.
+The main goal of this section is thus to lay the foundation for the analysis of \cref{sec:dynamic}.

-Section~\ref{sec:stationary_discrete} shows an exponential convergence rate for a discrete quality space while Section~\ref{sec:stationary_continuous} gives a $1/\sqrt{t}$ rate when it is continuous.
-A link between these two results when discretizing~$\mathcal{Q}$ is then given in Section~\ref{sec:stationary_bridge}.